-There are thousands of heat flow measurements that have been obtained in a variety of tectonic regimes both within continents and oceans [1].
-The distribution of these observations, however, is very inhomogeneous, having been obtained dominantly in the Northern hemisphere within North America and Europe (Figure 1).
-The measurement of heat flow at the base of the Antarctic ice sheets is technically challenging and the accumulation of direct heat flow observations across Antarctica will be slow.
+There are thousands of heat-flow measurements that have been obtained in a variety of tectonic regimes both within continents and oceans [1].
+The distribution of these observations, however, is very inhomogeneous, having been obtained dominantly in the Northern hemisphere within North America and Europe (Fig. 1).
+In particular, heat-flow information across Antarctica is exceedingly rare because measurement of heat flow at the base of the Antarctic ice sheets is technically challenging.